TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 HINT: UPDATE_TEXT / CRON_UPDATE_TEXT has a limitation of 100 characters.
 The DISPLAYED_USERNAME has a limitation of 30 characters.
 The script checks at the start, if you are using a valid length.
 After editing the configuration), you should run the script once manually to check and see, if the length is ok.

+e) Install required Linux software packages (the following example is for Debian based systems with minimum required packages):

+  ``user@tux:~/TS3UpdateScript$ sudo apt-get install bash which rsync wget grep sed unzip bzip2 lsb-release gdb``

 f) Finish!
-Read the USAGE below to see, how you can use it
+Read the USAGE below to see, how you can use it or just run it check your instances without any special settings (parameters):

+  ``user@tux:~/TS3UpdateScript$ sudo ./TS3UpdateScript --check``

 ## Usage